zkSNACKs/zIPs/README.md

 ![](https://i.imgur.com/054zvbY.png)

 Wasabi's backend server is used to facilitate [Chaumian CoinJoin](https://github.com/nopara73/ZeroLink#ii-chaumian-coinjoin) coordination between the mixing participants and to serve Golomb-Rice filters to the clients, similarly to in [BIP157](https://github.com/bitcoin/bips/blob/master/bip-0157.mediawiki)-[BIP158](https://github.com/bitcoin/bips/blob/master/bip-0158.mediawiki).
 More on the difference soon.
+Before that, it is worth pointing out that the design choice of building a light wallet was made, because it can get more users and more users means larger coinjoins.
+Historically all light wallets were vulnerable against some kind of network observer, due to unprivate utxo fetching.
+A few years ago only type of wallet that wasn't vulnerable was a full node, like Bitcoin Core.
+The first iteration of Wasabi was [HiddenWallet](https://github.com/zkSNACKs/WalletWasabi/tree/hiddenwallet-v0.6), which was a full-block SPV wallet, that aimed to leverage with the omission of initial blockchain downloading compared to a full node.
+This may in theory was a lighter wallet, in practice, it was painful to wait for wallet synchronization every time the wallet was opened.

 ![](https://i.imgur.com/lSXrOpJ.png)